SG02004/bridge_course/Introduction to Programming in C/C_Week4_Notes.md

 ## 7. Pointer Arithmetic for Subarray Copy 📅 Week 4

 ### Concept Summary
-A function written for "copy from index 0" can be **reused for any subarray** by passing shifted base addresses (`from + i`, `to + j`) instead of writing a new function.
-This works because the callee treats whatever address it receives as "index 0" of its own view.
+Here's a neat consequence of array-pointer equivalence: a function written to copy "starting from index 0" can be reused to copy **any subarray**, without writing a single new line of logic — just shift the base address you hand it.
+If `copy_array(int a[], int b[], int n)` copies `n` elements starting at whatever address `a` points to, then calling it as `copy_array(from + i, to + j, n)` makes it copy starting from `from[i]` into `to[j]` instead — the function itself has no idea its "index 0" isn't the real start of the original array.
+It just treats whatever address it received as its own local index 0.

+This works purely because of the rule from Topic 4/5: an array parameter decays to a pointer, and adding an offset to that pointer produces a new valid starting point for indexing.
+Nothing about `copy_array`'s internals needs to change.

 ### Key Syntax / Rules Box
 ```c